-This page is about handling bugs and network errors.
+This page is about handling bugs, expected errors, and network errors.

 - To block unauthorized access: Guides > Permissions